trevmon28/DevelopmentDataProductGuide/README.md

 * Open Street Map crowd-sourced [geospatial information](A Hitchhikers Guide to support the tradecraft of making data products that combine traditional and new data sources for robust, high resolution insights in development)
 * World Pop [demographic and population data](https://www.worldpop.org/)

-## High Frequency Data Collection, Data Labeling, Croudsourced Data Collection
+## High Frequency Collection, Augmentation, and Crowd-Sourced Data
 * Figure 8 is a service for [data labeling and data annotation](https://www.figure-eight.com/)
 * Amazon Mechanical Turk tutorial on [collecting data with Mturk](https://blog.mturk.com/tutorial-gathering-data-with-mturk-781ee85a6db); and [labelling data with MTURK](https://blog.mturk.com/aws-introduces-a-new-way-to-label-data-for-machine-learning-with-mturk-2f9c19866a98)
 * Hive Data service for [data labeling](https://thehive.ai/hive-data?gclid=EAIaIQobChMIwLqcksm-6AIVmoVaBR3x_w3mEAAYASAAEgIVofD_BwE)